mariusmotea/DHT22-to-InfluxDB/README.md

 ### Software

 In the header of this sketch you need to edit InfluxDB account credentials and the sensor name.
 Wifi credentials are setup using WiFi Manager (https://github.com/tzapu/WiFiManager).
 On first power on the device will remain ~1 minute alive in order to allow debug and firmware upgrades (using /update path), after this the device will go in deep sleep and will wake up every 5 minutes in order to measure and send the data to InfluxDB.
+ESP-M2 is based on esp8285 and has only 1MB of flash, in order to allow firmware updates select `Flash size 1MB, FS: none, OTA: 502KB`.

 ### The circuit